Evaluating thermal expectation values by almost ideal sampling with Trotter gates: How to evaluate thermal expectation values

 where the overline means the expectation value over random states \(\ket{\psi}\).
 The prefactor \(C\) only depends on the choice of the class and the size of the Hilbert space.
 With using imaginary-time evolution techniques, one can estimate \(\mathrm{Tr}\left [ \hat{O} e^{-\beta \hat{H}}\right ] = C \overline{\braket{\psi|e^{-\beta \hat{H}/2}\hat{O}e^{-\beta \hat{H}/2}|\psi}}\) and \(\mathrm{Tr} e^{-\beta \hat{H}} = C \overline{\braket{\psi|e^{-\beta \hat{H}/2}e^{-\beta \hat{H}/2}|\psi}}\)~\cite{sun_quantum_2021}.
 The ratio of the two estimations gives the thermal expectation value.

 The Haar random states, \(\ket{\psi_\mathrm{Haar}} = \sum_i c_i \ket{i}\), are frequently used as such random pure states~\cite{jin_random_2020}.
 Here, \(\ket{i}\) is an orthonormal basis of the Hilbert space and coefficients \(c_i\) are complex numbers drawn uniformly from the unit sphere \(\sum_i|c_i|^2 = 1\).
 The states possess entanglement entropy that follows a volume-law scaling.
 The nice feature of the Haar random states is that expectation values, which are evaluated with the states prepared with the imaginary-time evolution of the initial Haar random states, are independent of the samples in the thermodynamic limit. \textcite{sugiura_thermal_2012,sugiura_canonical_2013} have shown that the fluctuations of expectation values decrease exponentially with system size.
-The numerical method based on this fact is often referred to as a typical pure quantum (TPQ) state method.
 The drawback is the difficulty in its preparation.
 Exponentially many random numbers are required so that the preparation would be difficult even on quantum computers.
-To avoid this difficulty, an approach using the unitary--2~\cite{seki_energy-filtered_2022} or 3~\cite{coopmans_predicting_2022} design instead of the Haar random states has been proposed recently.
+To avoid this difficulty, an approach using the unitary--2~\cite{seki_energy-filtered_2022-1} or 3~\cite{coopmans_predicting_2022} design instead of the Haar random states has been proposed recently.